China is world’s second-largest economy but its passport is ranked 63rd. Are things looking up?

-BEIJING – When bank executive Zhou Wei heard that he will no longer need to apply for a visa to visit Singapore, Malaysia and Thailand come early 2024, he earmarked them as his next possible holiday destinations.
+BEIJING – When bank executive Zhou Wei heard he would no longer need to apply for a visa to visit Singapore, Malaysia and Thailand come early 2024, he earmarked them as his next possible holiday destinations.

 He rejoiced at the news because “it’s the feeling of being respected”, Mr Zhou told The Straits Times.